Master of Accountancy (MACC)

 Master of Accountancy at Carroll College

-The skills currently in demand for CPAs are technical accounting skills along with interpersonal and communication skills.
-The Masters of Accountancy (MACC) curriculum at Carroll College is designed not only to prepare students to sit for the CPA exam, but also provides leading-edge curriculum focused on ethics, forensic accounting, and integrated or sustainability reporting which evidences value creation for organizations and their many stakeholders by disclosing environmental and social impacts in addition to financial results.
-The MACC degree also responds to Carroll College's mission and social awareness by including not-for-profit accounting, preparing accountants for leadership roles in the not-for-profit environment.
+As trusted business advisors, CPAs are expected to possess interpersonal and communication skills in addition to technical accounting skills.
+The Masters of Accountancy (MACC) curriculum at Carroll College develops these skills and prepare students to sit for the CPA exam while also providing leading-edge curriculum focused on ethics, forensic accounting, and integrated or sustainability reporting (the environmental, social, and financial results that create value for organizations and their stakeholders).
+The MACC degree also responds to Carroll College's mission and focus on social awareness by preparing accountants for leadership roles in the not-for-profit accounting environment.

-Today’s business environment demands that organizations cultivate ethical cultures and accountants, in particular, are held to high ethical standards.
+Today’s business environment expects organizations to cultivate ethical cultures.
+Accountants, in particular, are held to high ethical standards.
 In addition to other coursework during the MACC program at Carroll, students earn the National Association of the State Boards of Accountancy (NASBA) Ethical Leadership Certification.

 Ready to learn more?
 Request more information today!